-But perhaps the most famous wine bottle opener and the preferred corkscrew of servers, bartenders and sommeliers’ across the globe has got to be the wine key, also known as a waiters corkscrew, waiter’s friend and a few other names depending on who you talk to.
+Perhaps the most famous wine bottle opener and the preferred corkscrew of servers, bartenders and sommeliers’ across the globe has to be the waiter’s corkscrew, invented and patented in 1882 by German inventor Carl F.A.
+Wienke, which he called a “Waiter’s Friend” in his patent filing.

-When tavern owners wanted to order a new folding corkscrew, they simply asked their salesmen for “Wienke’s corkscrew.”
-Unfortunately, most English speaking folks thought “Wienke” was pronounced “WineKey” instead of how it’s supposed to be pronounced “Veenka.”
-So instead of asking for “Veenka’s corkscrew,” they asked for “Wine Key’s corkscrew.”
+When tavern owners wanted to order a new folding corkscrew, they asked their salesmen for “Wienke’s corkscrew.”
+However, because most English speakers didn’t know how to pronounce Wienke’s name, they asked for “wine key’s corkscrew.”
+Wienke is pronounced Veenka.

-As the Wine key became more and more popular in taverns and restaurants, and after the bottle cap was invented in 1892, a bottle cap remover was added to Weinke’s Wine key opener and it picked up a few other nicknames along the way such as waiter’s corkscrew and waiter’s friend for obvious reasons.
+As the Wine key became more and more popular in taverns and restaurants, and after the bottle cap was invented in 1892, a bottle cap remover was added to Weinke’s Wine key opener, and it picked up a few other nicknames along the way, such as waiter’s corkscrew.

-In French, the waiter’s corkscrew is also known under several names, just as it is in English.
-Here are a few names it goes by, “couteau de sommelier” (sommelier knife), “tire-bouchon de sommelier” (sommelier corkscrew) and “limonadier” (lemonador?).
+A waiters corkscrew in French is known by several names, just as it is in English.
+From “couteau de sommelier” (sommelier knife), and “tire-bouchon de sommelier” (sommelier corkscrew) to “limonadier”).

-A sommelier is a wine steward: a waiter in a restaurant who’s in charge of wine and wine services.”
+Did you know a sommelier is a wine steward in a restaurant who’s in charge of wine and wine services?”